Mike Zeck: Later life

 Zeck moved to the Philippines in 2022 and now lives in the city of Makati.

-An exhibition of Zeck's art is on display at Indiana University Bloomington from April 2025 to February 2026.
+An exhibition of Zeck's art was on display at Indiana University Bloomington from April 2025 to February 2026.
 The art belongs to a private collector whose home was destroyed in the Palisades Fire in January 2025.

+Personal life

+In 1983 Zeck held the world record for double credit Omega Race, with a score of 2,538,250.